haskell/core-libraries-committee/PROPOSALS.md

 5. Wait for the vote.
 6. (If accepted) Write a migration guide (for proposals with breaking changes).

+If your proposal involves removing an obscure or GHC-internal definition from `base`, you may alternatively follow the [deprecation process](./DEPRECATION.md).

 ## The "what"

 If you have an idea for a _language extension_ or _compiler warning_,